pyinstaller/pyinstaller/doc/source/Manual.rst

 Data files and folders of files can be included by editing the spec file; see `Adding Files to the Bundle`_.

-In the one-folder distribution, included files are in the distribution folder.
+In the one-folder distribution, bundled files are in the distribution folder.
-You can direct your users to these files, for example to read a ``README`` or edit a configuration file.
+You can direct your users to these files, for example to see the ``README`` or edit a configuration file.
 Your code can make useful changes to files in the folder.

 In the one-file mode, the ``basedir`` path discovered by the code above is the path to a temporary folder that will be deleted.
 Your users cannot easily access any included files.
-Any files your code creates or modifies in that folder will disappear when execution ends.
+Any files your code creates or modifies in that folder are available only while the app is running.
+When it ends they will be deleted.

+Another way to access data files in one-file mode is to refer to ``sys.executable``.
+In an un-bundled app, that is, when running your script from the command line or a debugger, ``sys.executable`` is the path to the Python interpreter.
+In a bundled app, it is the path to the bundled executable.
+The expression

+	``os.path.dirname(sys.executable)``

+gives the path of the folder containing the executable file that was launched to start the app.

 Capturing Version Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~